Back to Insurance

 • public utility services e.g. power and telephone lines, supply and wastewater pipes

-Check your policy wording for everything you need to consider in calculating your sum insured.
+Check your policy wording for everything you need to consider in calculating your total sum insured.

 Estimating your sum insured

-Keeping your total sum insured up to date
+Keeping your total home sum insured up to date

-It’s your responsibility to set the total sum insured when you apply for insurance, and renew your policy.
-It’s important to regularly review your sums insured to make sure that they’re up to date and that you have the right level of cover.
+It’s your responsibility to set the total home sum insured when you apply for insurance.
+It’s important to regularly review your sums insured to make sure they’re up to date and that you have the right level of cover.

-We’ll adjust your sum insured at renewal to factor in rising building costs and changes in the market.
-However, our adjustment doesn’t account for your unique situation such as any changes you’ve made to your home since you last set your sum insured.
-Nor will our adjustment necessarily reflect the actual change to the replacement cost of your house.
+IAG may adjust your sums insured at renewal to factor in rising building costs and changes in the market.
+However, these adjustments don’t account for your unique situation such as any changes you’ve made to your home since you last set your sums insured.
+Nor will these adjustments necessarily reflect the actual change to the replacement cost of your house.

 Get in touch